TPZZZ/P2IKT/README.md

 Although we fixed the random_seed in our experiments, but nn.upsample(mode='bilinear') is nondeterministic (please refer to this link  https://github.com/pytorch/pytorch/issues/107999), So, the results of each training will be subtly different.

-## It is free for the use of scientific research and non-commercial research
+## Our code is free for the use of scientific research and non-commercial research